 Any sort of gardening is good for preppers, but vegetable gardens are the most useful.
 Growing vegetables on your own provides a food source, and this can be extended to year round if this hobby is combined with canning.

 This hobby is usually looked down upon as being ‘shady,’ but locksmiths and hobbyist lockpickers take their craft seriously.
 This hobby can come in handy sometimes in everyday life, but it really excels when SHTF.
-A Simple Clear Lock and Kit is a great starting kit to learn lockpicking.
+A 6 piece transparent padlock kit is a great starting kit to learn lockpicking.

 This hobby is a great way to enjoy the outdoors.
 There are many different ways to camp, from RV to minimalist camping.
 This hobby is useful to a prepper in that it prepares them to use less modern equipment and limited supplies to survive.